AusDTO/dta-website/_posts/2017-08-03-gavin-slater-aiia.md

 **Release Date:** 3 August 2017

-Speaking remarks (Check against delivery)
+Speaking remarks (check against delivery)

 The first time I thought about technology and how it could enable a better outcome was in 1986 when I started my first full time job as a batch processing clerk in the local bank branch.